 Effects on urination

 If you have a partial cystectomy, your bladder will be smaller and hold less urine, so you may need to pass urine more often.
 If you have a radical cystectomy, you will need to collect and store urine in another way.
-This is called urinary diversion – for more information, see Living with a bladder reconstruction.
+This is called urinary diversion – learn more about this procedure.

 Effects on sexuality

 In men, the nerves needed for an erection are likely to be affected.
 Women who have their reproductive organs removed will go through menopause if they have not already.
-These changes may affect your fertility and how you feel about your sex life – for more information, see Sexuality, intimacy and fertility.
+These changes may affect your fertility and how you feel about your sex life – for more information, see Sexuality and fertility after cystectomy.

 Video: What is surgery?